-- 27 The following gaps have been identified: - Security is pervasive, and some activities on the management of security should be common to all services.
-Examples of such activities are the management of access permissions to the service for different roles (end-user, managers, etc.) and of the protocol bindings to be used.
-Also, any service may suffer a denial-of-service attack and ideally the manageability should indicate such facts.
-Such manageability interfaces may need to be defined for all services, including perhaps the manageability of resources under WSDM. - 34 The following are open issues: - We will need to determine if there are additional general interfaces beyond MOWS that are specific to the Grid space. - 37 - 38 5.3 Specific Manageability Interfaces
+The following gaps have been identified:

+- Security functions are pervasive, and some activities on the management of security should be common to all services.
+Examples of such activities are the management of access permissions to the service for different roles (end-user, managers, etc.) and of the protocol bindings to be used. - Any service may suffer security incidents such as a denial-of-service attack, and ideally the manageability should provide a way to indicate such incidents as they occur.
+Such manageability interfaces may need to be defined for all services, including perhaps the manageability of resources under WSDM.

+• It needs to be determined whether there are additional general interfaces beyond MOWS that are specific to an OGSA Grid.

+5.3 Specific Manageability Interfaces

 This section analyzes the specific manageability interfaces, plus the models that are specific to a given capability where applicable.
-The following sections analyze the capabilities at the OGSA

-- 41 functions level, i.e., all OGSA capabilities except for the Infrastructure services.
-On each - 42 capability it is described why it is important to manage its services, and an analysis of its - 43 manageability is given, - 44
+The following sections analyze the capabilities at the OGSA functions level, i.e., all OGSA capabilities except for the Infrastructure services.
+For each capability we describe why it is important to manage its services, give an analysis of its manageability, and list any gaps and open issues.

-- 1 5.3.1 Execution Management Services - 2 The Execution management services (EMS) perform resource selection, reservation, - 3 configuration, and the control of the execution of programs over them.
-This is a central - 4 functionality in Grids for program execution, and their management is essential. .
-The contents of - 5 the EMS were analyzed from the point of view of manageability and the results are as follows.
+5.3.1 Execution Management Services

+OGSA's execution management services (EMS) capability handles selection, reservation, and configuration of resources, and controls the execution of programs over them.
+This is a central functionality in Grids, and effective management is essential.
+EMS was analyzed from the point of view of manageability and our conclusions are as follows:
-6 The job, service container and data container are resources.
-They have a resource model that 7 defines their capabilities and properties, which is shown as services through WSDM.
-The job

-8 document corresponds to manageability information of the job (i.e., attributes/properties).
+• The job and the service container are resources.
+They have a resource model that defines their capabilities and properties, which can be accessed through WSDM-compliant interfaces.
+The job document corresponds to manageability information of the job (i.e., attributes).